Emanuel-de-Jong/ROC-Zorgcirkel/README.md

 # Zorgcirkel
-A website made in one week as a bootcamp project.
+A platform to make YOUR life easier while you're caring for your old man.
+Easily talk with family and doctors in your parents/grandparents circle.
+Share documents and fill in forms.

-I got third place with it.
+For an ROC bootcamp where programming students and medical students came together for a week to make a web application for a real company.
+We got third place.

 It still needs some work but it has most functionalities working.